philipdocena/omscs-cs7641-assignment1/README.md

 I used the MNIST and USPS digits datasets.
 This is a good choice if you have a lot of time! :)  The datasets have too many records and have high dimensions.
 A smaller subset is a good consideration.
 It is of course trivial to change the code for any other dataset.

 Finally, I am unsure about the absolute correctness of this code.
-I did successfuly use an earlier version of this code during my time, refactored a little bit, and re-run it before posting this version.
+I did successfuly use an earlier version of this code during my time, refactored that old code a little bit, and re-run it before posting this version.
 I think it works correctly and consistently, but I did not check exactly.
 Also, Python3.
 This should work on Python2 but the machine I used to test this was only Python3.
 Sorry, too lazy today.